 How have the children benefitted from the project and any other benefits for the school (reduced costs, cleaner school etc)?
 Please include any figures and analysis if appropriate.

-Did you use any educational resources such as The Pod (If yes, indicate which activities), receive any support from parents, staff and outside agencies?
+Did you use any educational resources such as The Pod, receive any support from parents, staff and outside agencies?
 Did you have to source funding for the project?

 What advice would you give to schools that want to follow in your footsteps?

 Set realistic targets which can be achieved with all staff and members of the school community working together.
 Any project we attempt is a joint one, because if one member of staff leads it, if they change job, it can so easily fizzle out.
 Get the children involved at every step, they can be the harshest critics but the most fantastic resource you have available.

 Our children have really got the message and want to improve their understanding to make the world a better place.
 We have worked hard to improve their understanding that they will be the citizens of tomorrow and can help shape decisions of today.

 Has this project driven other Eco-Schools ideas and what is the school working on next?

 We have taken part in many different Eco- projects.
 We recently took part in ‘Shoe Aid for Africa’ which was really successful.
 Our weekly projects are: